Terms You Should Know

 - Rogerian Argument: a style of essay that presents two, seemingly incompatible perspectives on a topic and a possible compromise between the perspectives

-In Project 1, you will learn how to present an unbiased analysis of two arguments created by stakeholders with seemingly incompatible goals about an issue or topic.
+Next, you will learn how to present an unbiased analysis of two arguments created by stakeholders with seemingly incommensurate goals about a global or cultural issue or topic.
 You should clearly identify both stakeholders, fairly represent their perspectives using evidence, and then find and discuss what the two stakeholders have in common.
 Building on this common ground, students should then propose and clearly argue for a feasible, objective compromise wherein each would be asked to make concessions that would ultimately benefit both stakeholders, provide contexts in which the compromise will work, and demonstrate that the compromise appeases both stakeholders.
+Project 1 is a Global Citizens Assignment.

 You will write an essay of 1200-1400 words based on the following requirements: